A's RHP Bassitt out of hospital after being hit by liner - WHIZ News

 The A’s said Wednesday that an exam of his right eye was normal for vision and no other damage was found in the eye or the orbital bone.
 The team also said a head CT scan revealed no further injury.

+McCarthy took a line drive to the right side of his head off the bat of the Los Angeles Angels’ Erick Aybar on Sept.
+5 that year.
+He sustained an epidural hemorrhage, brain contusion and skull fracture on the play, then underwent a two-hour emergency surgery at California Pacific Medical Center in San Francisco.

+McCarthy reached out to the A’s on Tuesday night in support after Bassitt’s injury.

-The 32-year-old Bassitt, who broke into the majors with the White Sox in 2014, is in the midst of a breakout season for Oakland.
+The 32-year-old Bassitt, who broke into the majors with the White Sox in 2014, is in the midst of another stellar season for Oakland.
 He was 12-3 with a 3.06 ERA in 24 starts heading into the game, leading the AL in victories.

+“He is a tough, tough guy,” manager Bob Melvin said.
+“If anybody is able to deal with this a little bit quicker or in a certain fashion it would be Chris.”

 The A’s called up Paul Blackburn to take Bassitt’s roster spot and the right-hander was set to start Wednesday with the other starters pushed back a day.